 What cover do I need for my holiday home?

 Your insurance policy should have enough coverage to rebuild your holiday home from scratch if necessary.
-If your second home is damaged by fire or flood, buildings insurance should cover the costs.
+If your second home is damaged by fire or flood, building insurance should cover the costs.
 Be aware that the rebuild value might not necessarily be the same as the market value of the property.

 If your holiday home has a mortgage, the mortgage valuation should give you a figure for rebuilding costs.
 Another way to establish the amount of cover needed for a rebuild is to appoint a chartered surveyor to calculate costs for your home.

 Just like in your main home, holiday homes are often furnished and contain personal items.
 If your holiday home is burgled, the cost of replacing everything can be huge.
-Damage by fire or flood is also a risk, and the amount of contents cover should include the cost of replacing items like carpets, curtains and furniture.
+Damage by fire or flood is also a risk, and the amount of contents coverage should include the cost of replacing items like carpets, curtains and furniture.

 As holiday homes are often empty for extended periods, the risk of theft from a property can be high.
 Some policies may exclude high-value items like jewellery, electronics or laptops, or place an individual item limit to the amount you can claim.
 If you do have any particularly high-value items kept in your second home, check that your policy covers you.

 Public liability cover

-If you rent out your holiday home, you might need additional insurance cover to protect you.
+If you rent out your holiday home, you might need additional insurance coverage to protect you.
 Whether it’s to friends or members of the public, if someone is injured on your premises, you could be liable.
 For example, if someone trips on a loose carpet on the stairs and hurts themselves, they could bring a claim for compensation or damages against you as the owner.